 The effect of Palestinian honey on spermatogenesis was studied in male albino rats.
 Rats treated with Palestinian honey displayed a significant increase in epididymal sperm count.
 The activity of testicular marker enzymes for spermatogenesis, such as sorbitol dehydrogenase, was increased, and lactate dehydrogenase was reduced, indicating an induction of spermatogenesis.
 The effect of honey on the reproductive system of rat male offspring was studied.
-Testosterone levels were significantly lower in treated animals compared to control animals.
+Testosterone levels were significantly lower in the male offspring of treated animals, compared to control animals.
 The percentage of abnormal sperms were significantly higher in the offspring of dams treated with honey versus the control group.
 All other parameters were similar between treated and control group.